Shopping in India

 Kolkata’s New Markets and Sudder Street

-The New Market in Kolkata is the oldest Indian street market.
-It is home to around 2,000 stalls that sells an assortment of grocery products and confectionary items to garments and accessories.
+Established in 1874, the New Market in Kolkata is the oldest Indian street market.
+It is home to around 2,000 stalls that sell an assortment of grocery products, confectionery items, garments, and accessories.
+Visitors can find everything here, from Chinese sausages to interesting items from Tibet.

-One of the shops in Sudder Street is Sunshine.
-This place is maintained by two brothers and has a large variety of embroidered bags and silver jewelry.
-You can bargain and can get some amazing items at affordable prices.
+Sudder Street, behind the Indian Museum, is another popular shopping center.
+One of the major shops here is called Sunshine and is maintained by two brothers and sells a large variety of embroidered bags and silver jewelry.

-- Address: Bertram Street, Lenin Sarani, Dharmatala, Taltala, Kolkata, West Bengal 700017, India
+- Address: Bertram Street, Lenin Sarani, Dharmatala, Taltala, Kolkata

 - Opening hours: Every day except Sunday, 10 am to 10 pm.